-7 Reasons Why You Should Never Go to Another Car Wash
+7 Reasons You Should Avoid Going to the Car Wash

 Whipping brushes, acid-etching chemicals, and mineral deposits—you might want to think twice before heading to the car wash.

 While some newer car washes have swapped out those old abrasive brushes for softer ones, the slapping against the side of your car can still cause trouble.
 Not only are the brushes covered with grit from all the cars before yours, but “having bristles rub against your car can scratch your clear coat,” says Lauren Fix, Editor-in-Chief of Car Coach Reports and a nationally recognized automotive expert.

 Even “touchless” car washes carry risks

 So, how about a brushless (sometimes called a “touchless”) car wash?
 Though it might seem like a safer alternative, it still has its downsides.
 “Washing your car in a brushless car wash is the equivalent of shooting it with a wet sandblaster,” says Alex Lauderdale, the transportation expert at educateddriver.org.
 “There’s a chance that some of the particles [from previous dirty cars] can end up being blasted on your car.
 The result could be thin, spider web scratches.”

 Another danger to consider: “If you have paint protection, many times they’ll tell you not to use car washes,” says Fix.
 “If you do, you could void the warranty on your paint.”

 The products they use could harm the glass

 That goes for any glass protection you have on your car, too.
 “With glass protection,” Fix says, “they don’t like you to run it through a car wash.”
 Why not?
 “You don’t know what products they’re using,” Fix says.
 While there are premium cleaners that won’t damage your glass protection (Fix recommends Obsessed Garage), you have no way of knowing whether the car wash you go to is using them.